F5Networks/f5-aws-cloudformation/experimental/quickstart/README.md

 Now you can go back to your appURL and notice default home page is going to 2nd pool (green).

+### Troubleshooting

+The [troubleshooting steps](./troubleshooting-steps.md) page provides a list of most common problems with AWS CloudFormation deployments and their resolutions

 #### More Information